ExpediaDotCom/EchoX3/README.md

 Set project output root

-1. Navigate to File->Settings from the IntelliJ Idea menu.
+1. From the IntelliJ Idea menu, on Windows, navigate to File->Settings; on Mac, navigate to "IntelliJ IDEA"->Preferences.
-2. Type "path variables" in the settings search bar, or naviage to "Build, Execution, Deployment->Path Variables"
+3. Type "path variables" in the settings search bar, or naviage to "Build, Execution, Deployment->Path Variables".
-3. Change the value for "output.root".
+4. Change the value for "output.root".
 Ideally this should match your OUTPUT_ROOT environment variable (see Maven build instructions above).

 Set project SDK